 Sign Up and Save with Our Coupons

-If you’d like to skip this checklist create a blog in seconds, simply fill in the form below and we’ll send you the Free WordPress Website Template directly to your inbox.
-Just remember to use the same email address you enter below to sign up for SiteGround.
+If you’d like to skip this checklist and create a blog in seconds, simply email us and we’ll send you the Free WordPress Website Template directly to your inbox.
+Just remember to use the same email address to sign up for SiteGround.

 We’ll publish the next part of the How to Start a Blog and Make Money 100 Step Checklist over the next several weeks.
 If you’ve enjoyed reading this guide, be sure to subscribe to be the first to know.